121 Online Chat

 Reading your notes

-The counsellor may need to read back through your notes from a previous chat so she can be up to date on your story.
+The worker may need to read back through your notes from a previous chat so she can be up to date on your story.
 This may take a few minutes.
 Be patient!

 Give it time